lakhveer-singh7/Face-Detection-And-Recognition/README.md

 # Face Detection and Recognition with OpenCV

 ## Overview
-This project provides a complete pipeline for face detection and recognition using OpenCV in Python.
+This project provides a pipeline for face detection and recognition using OpenCV in Python.
 It enables you to:
 - Train a face recognizer on your own dataset of images.
 - Detect and recognize faces in real-time using your webcam.
-- Detect faces in static images.

 ## Project Structure
 ```